defenseunicorns/uds-k3d/docs/DNS.md

 You can add an additional Gateway to the Nginx configuration by overriding the helm value `customGateway.domainName` with the desired domain name.

-i.e. to add a custom gateway with the domain `uds2.dev` you would add the following toyour helm overrides for the `uds-dev-stack` chart:
+For example, to add a custom gateway with the domain `uds2.dev` you would add the following helm overrides for the `uds-dev-stack` chart:

 ```yaml
 customGateway: